-Diabetes and high blood pressure are the two leading causes of kidney disease?1
+Diabetes and high blood pressure are the two leading causes of kidney disease?1 the world.
+Even with ESRD, Earl can continue to pursue his passion.

-1. USRDS 2011 Atlas of ESRD
+1 USRDS 2011 Atlas of ESRD

 Your All-Star Health care Team

 Leaning on expert resources can help you manage your kidney disease and overall health.
 Some or all of the following care team members may make up your health care team.